 because there are so many unanswered questions around your adopted child.

 Yes, we moms are struggling.
-I think we make that our job as moms.

 But thankfully we know we can leave our children in the care of the One we can always trust and count on — Jesus!
 Are you a struggling through hard places in motherhood?
 I’m here for you.
 But better yet — Jesus is here for you!